-One of South Korea’s more unusual natural landmarks is Hwaam Cave, which was formerly a gold mine and is the largest limestone cave in Asia.
+One of South Korea’s more unusual natural landmarks is Hwaam Cave, formerly a gold mine, it’s the largest limestone cave in Asia.

-Whilst on tours, visitors are encouraged to take a ‘piece of the cave’ through the use of carefully positioned pneumatic drills.
+Visitors are encouraged to take a ‘piece of the cave’ through carefully positioned pneumatic drills.

-Within the cave are a number of fantasy creatures in an area known as “Golden Fantasy”, where goblins and fairies tell the story of the gold mine.
+Within the cave are several fantasy creatures in an area known as “Golden Fantasy”, where goblins and fairies tell the story of the gold mine.

 12- Dalmasan Mountain

 Forming part of the Taebaek mountain range, Dalmasan Mountain is in Haenam County is 489 m high.

 From the peak of Dalmasan, views over ‘Lands Edge’, the southernmost point of the Korean peninsula and its outlying islands, can be seen.

 Many temples are on the mountain, with Mihwangsa temple being the most frequented by locals and tourists.